Everest Base Camp Helicopter Tour

 Namche Bazaar

-Namche Bazaar, located at an elevation of 3440m, is one of the most important parts of the EBC helicopter tour.
+Namche Bazaar, located at 3440m, is one of the most essential parts of the EBC helicopter tour.
 This town is known as the capital city of Sherpa settlements, where many Sherpa visit for business, trade, or employment opportunities.
-There are many major attractions in Namche Bazaar, such as the Sherpa Museum, Sagarmatha National Park, etc. The stunning high view of Everest and Namche Bazaar is enough for tourists to explore the EBC helicopter tour.

 Easy Acclimatization